The best hearing aid for you is one you’ll feel comfortable wearing and fits your lifestyle.

 Restaurants chatter.
 Road traffic.
 The cacophony of leaf blowers while you’re trying to enjoy your backyard on a beautiful fall day.
 Background noise is a problem for everyone at one time or another, whether or not you use hearing aids.
 There’s no way a hearing aid can completely eliminate the sounds you don’t want to hear.
 The good news?
 There are now hearing aids available that amplify the sounds you do want to hear and minimize some unwanted sounds.

-Research that reveals that dual microphones effectively reduce background noise for many people with certain types of hearing loss.
-We can help you determine the best circuits and microphone options for your hearing loss and communication needs.
+Research reveals that dual microphones effectively reduce background noise for many people with certain types of hearing loss.
+We can help you determine the best circuits and microphone settings for your hearing loss and communication needs.